Gigaspaces/xap-docs/site/content/xap/12.3/started/insightedge-local-setup.markdown

 This will start the following components on your machine:

 * Spark Master UI at {{%exurl "localhost:8080""http://localhost:8080"%}}
-   * Url for submitting spark jobs: `spark://127.0.0.1:7077`
+   * URL for submitting spark jobs: `spark://127.0.0.1:7077`
 * Spark Worker UI at {{%exurl "localhost:8081""http://localhost:8081"%}}
 * Zeppelin UI at {{%exurl "localhost:9090""http://localhost:9090"%}}
-* XAP Service grid:
+* XAP service grid:
     * XAP Manager at {{%exurl "localhost:8090""http://localhost:8090"%}}
 	* 2 Grid Service Containers (GSCs)

-Then run the following command to deploy a space called `insightedge-space` with 2 partitions on those GSCs:
+Then run the following command to deploy a Space called `insightedge-space` with 2 partitions on those GSCs:

 ```bash
 insightedge space deploy --partitions=2 insightedge-space
 ```

-# Stopping Local Environment
+# Stopping the Local Environment

-To stop the environment, you can use `kill-agent` command that sends kill signal to all relevant processes:
+To stop the local environment, use the `kill-agent` command that sends a kill signal to all relevant processes:

 ```bash
 insightedge host kill-agent